OUR FOCUS

 2022

 The Waterbury Land Bank (WLB) Board of Directors perform a regional search for the first Executive Director for the Waterbury Land Bank Authority.
-In July 2022, Nancy M. MacMillan was selected as the first Executive Director.
+In July 2022, Nancy M. MacMillan was selected as their Executive Director.

-In October 2022, the newly hired Executive Director established the WLB offices at 207-231 Bank Street in Waterbury.
-Located on the 3rd floor, the office is part of the Buckingham Place historic district.
+In October 2022, WLB offices were established at 207-231 Bank Street in Waterbury.
+Located on the 3rd floor, the WLB office is part of the Buckingham Place historic district.

 2021